Sorting fact from fiction in Maine campaign ad wars

 Poll problems, anyone?

-The BDN and ProPublica have teamed up again to probe election irregularities.
+The Bangor Daily News and ProPublica have teamed up again to probe election irregularities.
 As part of the national Electionland initiative, voters in Maine can report problems such as long lines, missing ballots or impediments to the voting process via text or social media.
 The news organizations will investigate complaints and report on any credible polling-place problems.
 Click here to find out how it works.

 Reading list